vincentperezzz/CostQuest/README.md

 ## Database Setup

-- Open Xampp Control Panel and open MariaDB by navigating to Shell type: ```mysql - hlocalhost -u root -p``` and press Enter.
+- Open Xampp Control Panel, Start Apache and MySql
+- Open MariaDB by navigating to Shell and type: ```mysql - hlocalhost -u root -p``` and press Enter.
 - Create a new database named costquest the commands are on the database.sql file.

 ## Run the Application

-- Start the Apache and MySQL services from the XAMPP control panel.
+- Make sure that the directory of the files were inside the htdocs folder of XAMPP.
 - Open a web browser and navigate to:  ```http://localhost/costquest/index.html ```

+- Example if your directory is C:\xampp\htdocs\costquest\index.html, then your localhost will be http://localhost/costquest/index.html